wolfSSL/wolfProvider/README.md

 Add to CPPFLAGS `-DHAVE_FFDHE_6144 -DHAVE_FFDHE_8192 -DFP_MAX_BITS=16384` to enable predefined 6144-bit and 8192-bit DH parameters.

+Add to `--enable-hmac-copy` if performing HMAC repeatedly with the same key to improve performance.
+(Available with wolfSSL 5.7.8+.)

 Add `--enable-sp=yes,asm' '--enable-sp-math-all'` to use SP Integer maths.
 Replace `-DFP_MAX_BITS=16384` with -DSP_INT_BITS=8192` when used.

 Remove `-DWOLFSSL_PSS_LONG_SALT -DWOLFSSL_PSS_SALT_LEN_DISCOVER` and add `--enable-fips=v2` to the configure command above if building from a FIPS v2 bundle and not the git repository.
 Change `--enable-fips=v2` to `--enable-fips=ready` if using a FIPS Ready bundle.